 Brush the outside top and bottom of each baguette lightly with butter.
 Press in a sandwich press for 3 to 5 minutes, or until the cheese has melted and the sandwich is golden brown.
 (If you don't have a sandwich press, put the sandwich on a griddle and press it down with a heavy pan; then flip, cooking for about 2 minutes on each side.)

 The first time we made them, our kids gobbled them up for lunch… and then asked for more.
-And we’re not just talking about omnivore kids here; we’re also talking about at least one somewhat picky eater who doesn’t like melted cheese or any condiments in a sandwich.
-He had no complaints at all as he polished off his extra-large cubano with “the works.”
+And we’re not just talking about omnivore kids here; we’re also talking about at least one picky eater who doesn’t like melted cheese or condiments.
+Yet he had no complaints at all as he polished off his extra-large cubano with “the works.”

 Movie night tip: Cut the sandwiches into small squares or strips for bite-sized snacking.